respeecher/auto-odoo/README.md

 ## Firewalling Odoo

-[Note: the current version of this setup blocks letsencrypt from connecting to our server to renew certificates.
-We are working on a solution to this problem.]
+[Note: firewalling Odoo is incompatible with using certbot's standalone method to get and renew certificates because the firewall will block letsencrypt from connecting to the server.
+You will probably want to switch to dns-based renewal.
+The variables.template file briefly describes how to do this if you use AWS Route 53 for DNS.
+You use an AWS-specific certbot plugin.
+Many other cloud DNS providers also have certbot plugins that should work similarly.]

 On any server, it is a good security practice to set up a firewall to restrict outside access to all ports except ssh and any you are running services on.
 In the case of services that are only used internally to your